nash911/invoiceqa_landingpage/README.md

   # SUPABASE_SERVICE_ROLE_KEY (server-only)
   # NEXT_PUBLIC_* values (public)
   ```
-- The form posts to `/api/lead`:
+- The form posts to the URL defined by `NEXT_PUBLIC_LEAD_ENDPOINT`:
-  - In local dev, this hits the Next.js route (uses server-only envs above).
+  - Set it to `/api/dev/lead` for local development (handled by the Next.js route).
-  - In production on Firebase Hosting, the `firebase.json` rewrite routes `/api/lead` to the Cloud Function `lead` (uses Firebase Secrets).
+  - For production deployments, point it directly at the Cloud Function URL (e.g., `https://europe-west1-your-project.cloudfunctions.net/lead`) so the request bypasses the Next.js runtime.

 Important: do not expose secrets
 - Never put the service role key behind a `NEXT_PUBLIC_` prefix.
 - Do not commit `.env.local` (it’s ignored by `.gitignore`).
 - In production, keep secrets exclusively in Firebase Secrets.
 - If a secret is ever committed or shared, rotate it in Supabase and update it in Firebase Secrets and your local `.env.local`.